West Midlands Metro: Birmingham Westside extension

-Eastside extension
+Birmingham Eastside extension

 In November 2013, Centro announced a proposal for a tram or bus rapid transit route from Birmingham city centre to Coventry, with a loop connecting the Birmingham Airport with Birmingham city centre via Small Heath and Lea Hall, and a line to Coventry, however Coventry may be connected to the Metro by a line of the Coventry Very Light Rail, which is planned to terminate at Birmingham Interchange HS2.
 The line would also serve the planned High Speed 2 interchange at Birmingham Curzon Street.
 In February 2014, it was announced that funding had been secured for the first phase of the Line 2 Eastside extension as far as Curzon Street, before a terminus at Adderley Street.

-The new Line 2 will branch off from Line 1 at a junction at meeting point of Bull St and Corporation St. In 2014, Centro considered two proposed routes, one running via Bull Street and Carrs Lane and serving Moor Street station, and a more direct route via Bull Street and Albert Street, bypassing Moor Street.
+The new route will branch off from the existing route at a junction at meeting point of Bull St and Corporation St. In 2014, Centro considered two proposed routes, one running via Bull Street and Carrs Lane and serving Moor Street station, and a more direct route via Bull Street and Albert Street, bypassing Moor Street.

-A Transport and Works Act application was submitted by the Metro Alliance for the first phase of the Line 2 Eastside extension, following the route via Albert Street and Curzon Street and terminating at Digbeth.
+A Transport and Works Act application was submitted by the Metro Alliance for the first phase of the Eastside extension, following the route via Albert Street and Curzon Street and terminating at Digbeth.

-Construction of the Eastside extension, including a new tramway junction at Lower Bull St and Corporation St, began in June 2021.
+Construction of the first part of the Eastside extension, including a new tramway junction at Lower Bull St and Corporation St, began in June 2021.
 The first phase of the works involved utility upgrades and diversions in the area.
-The closure of Lower Bull street is expected to be in place until Spring 2022.
-During works, trams from Wolverhampton are terminating at Upper Bull Street, with no service to Grand Central or beyond.
+The closure of Lower Bull Street was expected to be in place until Spring 2022, but the street reopened in July 2023.
+As of 2024, construction is underway from Bull Street to Digbeth, via the HS2 Curzon Street station.
+Plans are also in place for the extension to be partially opened in autumn 2025 up to Millennium Point.

+East Birmingham to Solihull extension

+The East Birmingham to Solihull extension (EBSE) was originally investigated in 2004 as a 14 km route to Birmingham Airport and National Exhibition Centre, serving suburbs along the A45.
+Journey time from central Birmingham (Bull Street) to the airport was estimated at 29 minutes.
+This proposal has now been incorporated into the proposals for an expansion beyond the Digbeth terminus of the Eastside extension.

+The route is planned to continue eastwards by approximately 17 km to serve north Solihull via the B4128 to terminate at the HS2 Birmingham Interchange station, allowing passenger access by West Midlands Metro to the airport, National Exhibition Centre, Resorts World, and Resorts World Arena when open for passenger service.
+The proposed route would also pass directly by St Andrew's Stadium, home of Birmingham City FC, intended as an alternative to Bordesley station.
+Funding was approved in June 2025.